DevExpress/testcafe/CONTRIBUTING.md

 ## Contribute Code

 TestCafe expects contributor pull requests to meet certain standards.
-Before submitting a pull request, ensure that you have completed the following steps:
+Before submitting a pull request, ensure that you have completed the following tasks:

 -   Pull requests that fix bugs need to include regression tests.
 Pull requests that introduce new capabilities need to include unit tests and/or functional tests.